 By the end of the first month, you are putting about 31 cents into your jar, and it builds on from there until you add $3.65 into your jar on the last day.

 When you mark off your 365-day penny challenge chart, you’ll have a grand total of $667.95 saved in 12 months!

 Free Penny Saving Challenge Printables + Helpful Tips

-Here are some of my favorite posts that will give you even more ideas for the yearly cash savings challenge.
+Here are some of my favorite posts + printable challenge PDF files that will give you even more ideas for the yearly cash savings challenge.

 - This helpful article gives you a template that breaks down the amount you’ll save after 12 months.
-It also shows another way you could practice savings by saving a dollar weekly ($1 at week one, $10 week 10, etc)
+In addition to the printable chart, it also shows another way you could practice savings by saving a dollar weekly ($1 at week one, $10 week 10, etc)

 - This blogger has created a free template that shows how much you need to save daily along with a spot to check it off as you save

 - This blog has some helpful tips and tricks for making the habit of saving easy + automatic and ideas about what to do with your pile of cash at the end of the year (I love her idea about traveling—that’s my goal too!)